Hull and Hornsea Railway: Route and operation

 The line began in Hull at Wilmington railway station east of Cleveland Street (now Stoneferry Road) just to the east of the Victoria Dock Branch Line.
 The line then ran generally east and north towards Hornsea.

 The line was officially opened on 28 March 1864, with the first train departing Wilmington railway station at 12:00 noon.
 From 1 June 1864 traffic travelled along the newly doubled Victoria Dock Branch Line (together with trains from the Hull and Holderness Railway) into Paragon station.

-Although the expected traffic materialised the cost overruns of the construction left the company in debt, attempts to raise further funds by share issue had failed; the line merged with the North Eastern Railway on 16 July 1866, sanctioned by the "North-eastern, Hull, and Hornsea Railway Amalgamation Act" of 1866 (29 & 30 Vic., Cap 187).
+Although the expected traffic materialised the cost overruns of the construction left the company in debt, attempts to raise further funds by share issue had failed; the line merged with the North Eastern Railway on 16 July 1866, sanctioned by the North-eastern, Hull, and Hornsea Railway Amalgamation Act 1866 (29 & 30 Vict. c. clxxxvii).

 In 1914 there were 14 trains a day between Hull and Hornsea, including a non-stop 'express' for business commuters at 8.50 am (to Hull) and 5.18 pm (to Hornsea).
 Two trains ran on Sundays.
 At this time a typical goods locomotive on the line was the Class J type 0-6-0, passenger trains were also worked by 0-6-0 tender locomotives as well as ex-GCR Class 9Ns and ex-Great Northern Railway 4-4-2 locomotives during the L.N.E.R period.

 The service remained at a similar level of intensity until the 1950s, excluding reductions in frequency during the First and Second World Wars.
 In January 1957 Diesel multiple units had been introduced on the line.

 Closure of the line came as a direct result of the Beeching Report.
 The last passenger train ran on 19 October 1964.
 Goods traffic continued to use the line as far as Hornsea Bridge until 3 May 1965.

 One short section was retained in north-east Hull, part of the line east of Wilmington station as far as the level crossing at Chamberlain Road provided a head shunt for trains to Wilmington cement works (see Wilmington, Kingston upon Hull), accessed via a new chord from the former Hull and Barnsley Line.
 The section became operational in 1968.
 The cement works closed 1969, and by the 1980s the section had been removed.